-The Coalition Government introduced the Pupil Premium in 2011 to provide additional school funding for those children classed as having deprived backgrounds, and also those who had been looked after (by a local authority) for more than six months.
+Introduced in 2011 the Pupil Premium Fund is designed to provide additional school funding for those children classed as having deprived backgrounds, and also those who had been looked after (by a local authority) for more than six months.
 The Service Premium was also introduced for children whose parent(s) are, or have since 2011, served in the armed forces.
 Since the introduction of the Pupil Premium, changes have been made in the amount of funding schools receive and the children who qualify for the funding.

 So which children can receive Pupil Premium Funding and how much funding do schools receive?

-- £1,320 for children registered eligible for free school meals and those who have been in receipt of free school meals at any point in the past 6 years.
+- £1,385 for children registered eligible for free school meals and those who have been in receipt of free school meals at any point in the past 6 years.

-- £300 for children whose parents are in the armed forces.
+- £320 for children whose parents are in the armed forces.

-- £1,900 for Looked After Children and previously looked after children and children adopted from care.
+- £2,410 for Looked After Children and previously looked after children and children adopted from care.